 These days I am happy to say that I can play pickleball (like mini tennis), cross country ski, go walking and go up and down the stairs with ease.
 I do at least 10,000 steps per day on my FitBit.
 My energy is also so much better.” – Jacqueline B., London

 Your immune system is your radar and suit of armour.
 Its job is to keep you safe by looking out for invaders, toxins, allergens, abnormal cells etc. When necessary, the immune system can mobilise its own army to see off any foes.
 Autoimmunity happens when your immune system gets confused and your own tissue gets mistaken for a foe.
 Your immune system is designed to fight off infections, toxins, allergens etc but sometimes and for reasons not always fully understood, that immune army launches an attack on your body.

-Orthodox medicine acknowledges this problem, but, instead of asking the question WHY, it merely gives pharmaceutical drugs to inhibit the immune response.
+Mainstream medicine acknowledges this problem, but, instead of asking the question WHY, it merely gives pharmaceutical drugs to inhibit the immune response.
 It does not look for the answer.
 At Harley Street IBS & Autoimmune Clinic, we ask why the body is out of balance and how do we help it get back into balance.